JazzJE/dynamically-allocated-mlp/README.md

 # Dynamically Allocated Multi-layer Perceptron

 Simple multi-layer perceptron made from scratch that does not use C++'s vector library, and instead opts to function via dynamic memory allocation w/ raw pointers.
-This project is more of a demonstration of my interest in ML, C++, and math in general than something to be used seriously in production; I just love pointers a lot.
+This project is more of a demonstration of my interest in ML, C++, and math in general than something to be used seriously in production (I love pointers a lot).

 ## Table of Contents
 - [Original Dataset](#original-dataset)